-The Hero's Journey: How to Write the Return With the Elixir
+Return With the Elixir: How to Master the Perfect Ending for a Hero's Journey

 Two Kinds of Elixirs

-The Elixir can be physical, like food (THe Hunger Games), rain to restore dead crops (Ong Bak: The Thai Warrior), or a physical reunion, as in Toy Story.
+The Elixir can be physical, like life and food (The Hunger Games), rain to restore dead crops (Ong Bak: The Thai Warrior), safety and peace (Harry Potter), or friendship and a physical reunion, as in Toy Story.

-It can be emotional or spiritual, like hope (Star Wars: A New Hope), faith (Exodus), or even a renewed sense of marriage and family (Back to the Future).
+It can be emotional or spiritual, like hope (Star Wars: A New Hope), faith (The Book of Exodus), or even a renewed sense of marriage and family (Back to the Future).

 Sometimes a story takes a broken sense of health or wholeness and restores it with a renewed or restored worldview.
 Monsters, Inc. executes this brilliantly, replacing a broken system (monsters terrifying toxic children to collect their screams, a negative worldview) with a renewed one (monsters entertaining harmless children to collect their laughter, a positive worldview).